grig23/primetime.en/help/AccountIQ/limitations.md

 * You can only [schedule](/help/AccountIQ/operation-affecting-user-segment.md#action) operations for a later date, and there is a limit to start and stop the operation.

 * The Isolation mode does not truly reflect the amount of sharing.
 Therefore, MVPD in Isolation mode cannot be compared to any other MVPD.

+* When you are defining a new [segment](/help/AccountIQ/segments-timeframe.md) for an operation you can add metrics.
+However,  there isn't an option to specify and add more metrics, as of now, to refine these cohorts or segments.